frankmarmier/guided-exercise-mern-street-art/README.md

 - Create a page to see all street arts in a list
 - Create a page to see all street arts in a map
 - Create a page to add a new street art
-- Deploy it

 ### Iteration 1 | Initialise with the MERN boilerplate

-First, go to https://github.com/mc100s/mern-hooks-boilerplate, click on the button [_Use this template_](https://github.com/mc100s/mern-hooks-boilerplate/generate) and create a a new repository from this template.
-When it's done, you can clone your repository.
+First, go to https://github.com/frankmarmier/mern_boilerplate_no_context, make a fork.

 Then, create a file `server/.env`, with for example the following values: